 This assessment aims to consider and assess the bushfire hazard and associated potential threats relevant to the proposal.
 Recommendations are provided with regard to fuel management, access, provision of emergency services, building protection and construction standards to facilitate an acceptable level of bushfire protection.

-In summary, the following is recommended to enable the proposal to meet the relevant legislative requirements:
+In summary, the following is recommended to enable the proposal to meet the relevant legislative requirements for the proposed multi dwelling development and strata title subdivision: